ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop1.md

 > 2. Create a `src` directory for storing code
 > 3. Create a `README.md` file with a short description of the project.
 > 4. Move all the data files into the relevant directories.
+> 5. Update your `clean_AT20G.py` script to read/write using the new locations.
-> 5. Update your `workflow.sh` file so that it will work with the new directory structure.
+> 6. Update your `workflow.sh` file so that it will work with the new directory structure.
 >
 > Note that you'll have to update the paths to the various files now that you have moved them!
 >